 Some terminology.
-BIEs such as (60)-(61) whose unknown is the missing Cauchy datum are called direct BIEs; BIEs such as (38) and (59) where the unknown is not directly linked to the EDP are called indirect.
-BIEs (38) and (60) are called BIEs of the first kind, as the unknown ψ only appears as argument of a BIO, while (59) and (61) are called of the second kind as the unknown ψ also appears outside the integral operator (typically a linear BIE $\alpha\psi + T\psi = f$ for a BIO T and data f is called of the first kind if $\alpha = 0$ and of the the second kind if α is a non-zero coefficient).
+BIEs such as (63)-(64) whose unknown is the missing Cauchy datum are called direct BIEs; BIEs such as (39) and (62) where the unknown is not directly linked to the EDP are called indirect.
+BIEs (39) and (63) are called BIEs of the first kind, as the unknown ψ only appears as argument of a BIO, while (62) and (64) are called of the second kind as the unknown ψ also appears outside the integral operator (typically a linear BIE $\alpha \psi + T \psi = f$ for a BIO T and data f is called of the first kind if $\alpha = 0$ and of the second kind if α is a non-zero coefficient).

-The first-kind direct BIE (60) has at the left-hand side the same operator S as the indirect BIE (38) we know well.
+The first-kind direct BIE (63) has at the left-hand side the same operator S as the indirect BIE (39)we know well.
 The right-hand side instead is slightly more complicated, as it involves the double-layer operator.
-So (60) is well-posed exactly when (38) is, i.e. away from Dirichlet eigenvalues.
-The matrix $\underline{\underline{A}}^{C/G}$ of a BEM implementation for this formulation is identical to the matrix for the same method applied to (38).
+So (63) is well-posed exactly when (39) is, i.e. away from Dirichlet eigenvalues.
+The matrix $\underline{\mathbf{A}}^{C/G}$ of a BEM implementation for this formulation is identical to the matrix for the same method applied to (39).
 The right-hand side vector $\mathbf{F}^{C/G}$ is slightly more complicated to code and more expensive to compute as it requires the implementation of the double-layer operator.

-The second-kind direct BIE (61) has at the left-hand side the adjoint of the operator present in the indirect BIE (59).
+The second-kind direct BIE (64) has at the left-hand side the adjoint of the operator present in the indirect BIE (62).
 Theorem 1.28 of [CK1] implies that $(\frac{1}{2} + D')$ is injective if and only if $(\frac{1}{2} + D)$ is injective (this requires the Fredholm property of the operators).
-So (61) is well-posed away from Neumann eigenvalues, exactly as (59).
-The implementation of a BEM discretisation of (61) also requires an approximation of the hypersingular operator H for the right-hand side.
+So (64) is well-posed away from Neumann eigenvalues, exactly as (62).
+The implementation of a BEM discretisation of (64) also requires an approximation of the hypersingular operator H for the right-hand side.

-3.7.3 Indirect combined field integral equation: Brakhage-Werner equation
+Indirect combined field integral equation: Brakhage-Werner equation 3.7.3